pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/helm_install.md

         1. [Create those secrets](../../../how-tos/advanced-data-operations/secrets/#create-a-secret) ahead of time then supply their names in the `secretName` field of your values.yaml (Recommended option).
         OR
-        1. Put the secrets' values in the dedicated fields of your values.yaml, set their `newSecret.create` value to `true`, then let helm create them for you under the name you have provided in the `secretName` field.
+        1. For a quick installation, put the secrets' values in the dedicated fields of your values.yaml.
+In such case, those will populate Pachyderm's default `pachyderm-bootstrap-config` secret.

         Find the complete list of helm values that can control secret values here:
         ```